ebloc/eBlocXplore/README.md

 - Make sure you have __[ESLint](https://eslint.org/)__ integrated in your IDE
 - (Optional) Open __about:inspect__ or __chrome://inspect__ on a chromium browser (>57) and click __Open dedicated DevTools for Node__ in order to debug NodeJS in Chrome DevTools
 - `npm run debug`
+- By default, server starts to synchronize transactions into database, you can disable with `—no-cron` if it is not your concern (`npm run debug -- --no-cron`)